FriendsOfTerraform/modules/aws/private-certificate-authority/README.md

 - (object) **`ocsp_configuration = null`** _[since v1.0.0]_

-    Configuration of [Online Certificate Status Protocol (OCSP)][online-certificate-status-protocol] support, if any, maintained by your private CA. When you revoke a certificate, OCSP responses may take up to 60 minutes to reflect the new status.
+    Configuration of [Online Certificate Status Protocol (OCSP)][online-certificate-status-protocol] support maintained by your private CA. When you revoke a certificate, OCSP responses may take up to 60 minutes to reflect the new status.

     - (string) **`custom_ocsp_endpoint = null`** _[since v1.0.0]_